ARTICLE 1: Name

 Section 6.
 Student conference fees will be lower than faculty and administrators fees.

 Section 7.
-The conference chair will submit a written financial report to the executive secretary/treasurer no later than two months after the conference.
+The conference chair will submit a written financial report, including a final conference budget, to the executive secretary/treasurer and next conference organizers no later than two months after the conference.

 Section 8.
 WRHC will provide seed money to those institutions that need it for the initial costs associated with planning a WRHC conference.
 It is expected that the seed money will be recovered from conference fees and returned to WRHC.